Any questions? Give us a call: 800-909-8034

 4. Convention Centers

-You’ll see contract grade furniture at event centers, stadiums, theaters, assembly halls, and conference centers.
+You’ll see contract-grade furniture at event centers, stadiums, theaters, assembly halls, and conference centers.
 These places seat vast numbers of visitors on a daily basis, with room setup varying according to each event’s needs.
-Furniture must be sturdy, durable, and (if needed) easy to set up and take down.
+Furniture must be sturdy, durable, and easy to set up and take down.

 Rows of Chairs in Conference Room